Respiratory Care Information

 Professional liability insurance is required when enrolled in clinical courses.
 This insurance is purchased through the College when registering for clinical courses.
 Accident Insurance is required for all full-time and part-time students enrolled in Respiratory Care courses.

-- Students must have a minimum GPA of 2.5 to be considered for admission to the Respiratory Care Program.
+- Students must have the most recent of the following: minimum college GPA of 2.5 (minimum 12 credits or more) or high school average of 80 to be considered for admission to the Respiratory Care Program.

 - High school chemistry (with lab) or its equivalent with a minimum grade of 70, within 7 years.